CodingKaleidos/CodingKaleidos/README.md

 > C# wizard.
 App tamer.
 Gremlin in the machine.
 Also probably a dragon (ignore the bird in the picture).

-Hi, I'm Sophia — professional developer, security tinkerer, and chaos-forged problem solver.
+Hi, I'm Sophia — developer, security enthusiast, and professional chaos manager.
+I build cross-platform tools that actually work, even if the UI makes designers weep.
-When I'm not rewriting things that already work (badly) for **absolutely no visual gain**, I'm building tools that *don’t suck* and testing systems until they cry.

 > Yes, I *can* write scalable, secure code.
 > No, I *still* can't design a UI that doesn’t look like 2003 threw up.